jonnonz1/nz-statute-book/acts/public/2005/overseas-investment-act-2005.md

 (1) If the Minister considers that any other overseas investment transaction for which an application for consent has been made could be contrary to New Zealand’s national interest, the Minister may notify the applicant in writing that the transaction is a transaction of national interest.
 (2) The person making a decision under section 24 in relation to a particular application cannot exercise the Minister’s power under subsection (1) in relation to that application.

-### 20C Consent may be declined if transaction contrary to national interest
+### 20C How transactions of national interest under section 20A or 20B are dealt with
-(1) The Minister may decline consent to a transaction of national interest if the Minister considers that the transaction is contrary to New Zealand’s national interest.
+If a transaction is a transaction of national interest under section 20A or 20B,— (a) the regulator must undertake a national interest assessment under section 19B; and (b) section 19D applies if the regulator has reasonable grounds to consider that the transaction may be contrary to New Zealand’s national interest; but
-(2) The person making a decision under section 24 in relation to a particular application cannot exercise the Minister’s power under subsection (1) in relation to that application.
-(3) If the Minister does not decline consent to a transaction of national interest, the Minister may impose any conditions on any consent that may be granted under this Act, and section 25A applies with necessary modifications.
+  (c) section 19D always applies to a transaction of national interest under section 20B.

 ### 20D Who are critical direct suppliers
 (1) The Minister may identify a person as a critical direct supplier if the Minister is satisfied that—